forcedotcom/SalesforceMobileSDK-Android/README.md

 Discussion
 ==

 If you would like to make suggestions, have questions, or encounter any issues, we'd love to hear from you.
-Post any feedback you have to the [Mobile Community Discussion Board](http://boards.developerforce.com/t5/Mobile/bd-p/mobile) on developerforce.com.
+Post any feedback you have on our [Google+ Community](https://plus.google.com/u/1/communities/114225252149514546445).